 Chairman of the Corporate Responsibility Committee

-The CR Committee’s primary responsibilities include health, safety and environmental practices, ethical business conduct, the promotion of employee engagement and diversity as well as community investment.
+The CR Committee’s primary responsibilities include oversight of health, safety and environmental practices, ethical business conduct, the promotion of employee engagement and diversity as well as community investment.

-To learn more about the CR Committee and its activities during the last financial year, go to pages 52-54 of
+To learn more about the CR Committee and its activities during the last financial year, go to pages 79-81 of the 2022 Annual Report.

 The Group’s strategy and approach to corporate responsibility are well aligned as we improve the business model to reflect more sustainable practices.
-To find out more, visit the acting responsibly section.
+To find out more, visit the ESG and Sustainability section.

 Chairman of the Nomination Committee

-The Nomination Committee’s key objective is to review and monitor the Board’s composition and to ensure that the Board comprises individuals with the right blend of skills, knowledge and experience to maintain a high degree of effectiveness in discharging its responsibilities.
+The Nomination Committee’s key objective is to review and monitor the Board’s composition and to ensure that there is a balance of skills, knowledge, experience and diversity on the Board to maintain a high degree of effectiveness in discharging its responsibilities.

-The Nomination Committee comprises the Chairman of the Board, Group Chief Executive and all of the non-executive directors.
+The Nomination Committee comprises Ian Meakins, Chairman; and all of the non-executive directors in office.

-To learn more about the Nomination Committee and its activities during the last financial year, go to pages 55-57 of
+To learn more about the Nomination Committee and its activities during the last financial year, go to pages 82-85 of the 2022 Annual Report.

-The Board sets the Company’s Remuneration Policy and the Remuneration Committee is responsible, within the authority delegated by the Board, for determining specific remuneration packages and the terms and conditions of employment for the members of the Executive Board, which comprises the executive directors and other senior executives.
+The Board sets the Company’s Remuneration Policy and the Remuneration Committee is responsible, within the authority delegated by the Board, for determining specific remuneration packages and the terms and conditions of employment for the members of the Executive Committee, which comprises the executive directors and other senior executives taking into account arrangements for the wider workforce.

 The Committee comprises Carol Arrowsmith, Chairman, and all of the other non-executive directors in office.

-To learn more about the Remuneration Committee and its activities during the last financial year and to see the full 2015-2016 Remuneration Report, go to pages 58-79 of
+To learn more about the Remuneration Committee and its activities during the last financial year and to see the full Remuneration Report, go to pages 86-88 of the 2022 Annual Report.